Late pneumomediastinum revealed by acute pulmonary edema in hemodialysis | Canada Hyperbarics Skip to main content

 What They Found

-The study presented a single case of a young hemodialysis patient who developed pneumomediastinum and acute pulmonary edema after central venous catheterization.
+The study presented a single case of a young hemodialysis patient who developed pneumomediastinum and acute pulmonary oedema after central venous catheterization.
 The researchers discussed the characteristics of this rare complication, highlighting its late onset.

 Canadian Relevance